achiwa912/daemonlord/README.md

     | * Thank you for playing.                             |
     | * See you soon.                                      |

 You need to run `python dl.py` again to restart and resume the game.
-Go to Edge of Town and choose `R)esume from saved data` .
-That is capital-R.
+After restarting the game, go to Edge of Town and choose `R)esume from saved data` .
+That is, capital-R.  Automatic resume is not supported.

-<a id="orgd3ede3c"></a>
+<a id="org84f234d"></a>

 ## Dungeon